iturnredbullintocode/django_weather/README.md

 - do `docker container inspect MEMCACHED_CONTAINER_ID_GOES_HERE` and toward the end it will show the specific ip address that is inside the docker container that it is running on - something like `192.168.48.2`
 - take memcached's IP address and add it to the `.env.web-dev` file like `MEMCACHED_DOCKER_IP=192.168.48.2`
+- **Now, the app should be ready you can start using the app right away in your browser on `http://localhost:9100` it will show the homepage and you can try inputting data**